richardking/sf_movies/README.md

 Then on the front-end, the user can input a movie title (e.g. 'The Rock'), and the app will mark each of the film's SF locations on a Google map.
 It also centers the map onto the middle of all of the locations.

+Hovering over each map marker displays more details about the location.

 ### Requirements